Face 2 Face (2012 American film): Impact

 There was some discussion about the film on Facebook and Twitter.
 People were writing and sharing stories about how they found love and support through people they met from the project.
 These mutual Friends formed a group called the "Kat Pack".
 Brooks talked about the "Kat Pack" in interviews given to various radio shows such as LA Talk Radio with Sheena Metal, HayHouse Radio, and Talk Radio Europe.

-Also, a Face 2 Face forum was developed by the team where followers are able to share personal stories, secrets, jokes and are also able to give advice, support, and love to the people who need it.
-Through this blog, many people are coming out with adventures that they would have never shared intimately with anyone in their life.
-This project has shown how deeply connected everyone can be, even though the medium to show is used through technology.
+Also, a Face 2 Face forum was developed by the team where followers are able to share personal stories, secrets, jokes, and give advice, support, and love to the people who need it.
+Through this blog, many people are sharing adventures they would have never shared intimately with anyone in their life.
+This project has shown how deeply connected everyone can be, even though the medium is technology.